Negligence & Recklessness During an Automobile Incident Within the City of Houston

 Negligence is often contrasted with recklessness.
 While both may result in injury or loss, negligence is characterized by a lack of intention or foresight, while a willful disregard characterizes recklessness for the safety of others.
 For example, if a driver speeds through a red light and hits another car, they may be found reckless, as they knew their actions could result in an accident but chose to do it anyway.

 Automobile accidents are one of the most common types of negligence cases.
 In order to prove negligence in an automobile accident, it must be shown that the defendant owed a duty of care to the plaintiff, the defendant breached that duty, and the plaintiff was injured as a direct result of the breach.
 For example, if drivers run a red light and hit another car, they may be found negligent.

-If you have been involved in an accident in Houston, you may be able to recover damages for your injuries.
+If you have been involved in an accident in Houston, you may be able to recover damages for your injuries to get back to good health.
 Contact a Houston personal injury attorney today to learn more about your legal rights and options.

 What is recklessness?